 A couple weeks ago when my parents were visiting, I felt under the weather for a couple days.
 My stomach wasn’t quite right and there was only one thing that sounded good: vegetable soup.
 Warm, delicious, nutrient-packed vegetable soup.
 Mom to the rescue!
 Is there anything better than mom making soup when you’re not feeling well?
 It definitely helped cure whatever was ailing me.
 I gobbled it up so fast that I needed to make an encore batch a few days later.

 I call it “ultimate” veggie soup because any and all are welcome – the more the merrier!
 Change it up with your own favorites or whatever you have on hand.
 (I often take the help of a few frozen veggies as well.)
 Don’t feel like you have to measure everything exactly.
 I prefer the “chop and toss” approach when making soup.
-Adaptions are endless with this versatile recipe.
+Adaptions are endless!
 We often add quinoa, pasta, rice, herbs, beans, or barley, etc. I’d love to hear what you guys come up with!

 Ultimate Vegetable Soup